bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   An implementation MAY choose
   to expose this parameter as read-only ("ro").

-babel-link-type:
+babel-link-properties:
-: Indicates the type of link.
-The value MUST be one of those listed in the babel-supported-link-types parameter.
-Valid enumeration values are identified in Babel Link Types registry.
+: Indicates the properties of the link.
+The value MUST be one of those listed in the babel-supported-link-properties parameter.
+Valid enumeration values are identified in Babel Link Properties registry.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").